 Types of Renewable Energy Sources

-Since the industrial revolution began in the 18th and 19th centuries, we’ve been burning fossil fuels such as oil, coal and natural gas to fuel our homes, businesses and transport.
+Since the industrial revolution, fossil fuels such as oil, coal and natural gas to fuel our homes, businesses and means of transport.
 However, while fossil fuels have enabled huge economic growth and technological evolution, we now know that burning them has also damaged our planet through the vast amounts of carbon we’ve put into the atmosphere.

 Carbon emissions are causing our planet’s climate to change so drastically that it could eventually lead to widespread drought, flooding and massive population displacement caused by rising sea levels.